-During school year 2021-2022, the Utah State Board of Education continued its work on the Elementary Social Studies core and the PreK-12 English Language Arts core standards.
-The Social Studies standards are expected by released in the 2022-2023 with English Language Arts later in the fall.
+During school year 2022-2023, the Utah State of Board completed the revisions on Elementary Social Studies and the PreK-12 English Language Arts Standards.
+Both sets of standards have been released to the field for initial implementation in the 2023-2024 school year.